Keynote Remarks of Seth Frotman

 $1.56 trillion—that is the cost of chasing the American dream.

 The tens of millions of folks who are paying that bill each month, but still barely scraping by, deserve better than this.

 The eight million borrowers who are in default on their loans, deserve better than this.

-The five million more on their way, deserve better than this.
+The three million more on their way, deserve better than this.

 People are hurting.
 Families are hurting.
 But their pain doesn’t stop at the kitchen table, or at end of the driveway.
 The sum of this pain ripples—across neighborhoods, across communities.